Henrik Rödl

-Henrik Markus Rödl (born 4 March 1969) is a German professional basketball coach and former player, who currently serves as head coach for Al Ittihad Alexandria of the Egyptian Basketball Super League (EBSL).
+Henrik Markus Rödl (born 4 March 1969) is a German professional basketball coach and former player, who served as head coach for Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).
 He played college basketball in the US for coach Dean Smith at the University of North Carolina.
 Born in Offenbach am Main, Hesse, he has been credited for his role in bringing other European players, including fellow German Ademola Okulaja, into the North Carolina basketball program.